 Similarly, animal husbandry and growing crops were necessary for survival, and these important aspects of our ancestors' lives were closely tied to their interactions with faeries.
 There could be fewer more helpful acts than aiding in a harvest or feeding livestock, nor could there be many more harmful than destroying the same.
 But the behavior of Nisse and Brownies wasn't due to their affinity for farm work so much as their adherence to the particular rules through which they interacted with humanity, and the actions of faeries on farmsteads always had more to do with people than plants and animals.

-In no aspect of faerie lore is the connection between humans and faeries more prevalent than in the theory that the Fair Folk are spirits of the dead.
-Nisse and Tomte are said by some to be patriarchal revenants risen during certain times of year--like Yule--to visit their descendants and aid them in tending the family farm.
+In no aspect of faerie lore is the connection between humans and faeries more pronounced than in the theory that the Fair Folk are spirits of the dead.
+Nisse and Tomte are said by some to be patriarchal revenants risen during certain times of year—like Yule—to visit their descendants and aid them in tending the family farm.
 Dwarfs are also closely associated with the afterlife, and sometimes act as guardians of the underworld.
-Faeries of all stripes are rumored to dwell in and near burial sites and ancient prehistoric forts--haunted barrows and faerie hills often go hand-in-hand.
+Faeries of all stripes are rumored to dwell in and near burial sites and ancient prehistoric forts—haunted barrows and faerie hills often go hand-in-hand.
 Even a popular retelling of the legend behind the faerie song Paddy's Rambles through the Park has the titular tune first heard in a cemetery.

 Which means we must then consider a few possibilities:

 Stories of faeries, extraterrestrials, and certain hauntings are simply bits of mythology that all arose out of the same inborn human archetypes.

 Stories of faeries are a misinterpretation of encounters with extraterrestrials.

 Stories of extraterrestrials are a product of faerie glamour.

 Extraterrestrials, faeries, and even some hauntings, are all facets of a singular phenomenon that has existed alongside humanity for at least as long as written history.